Masahiro-Kaga/portfolio-note-app/README.md

 - Applied saving photo function with "Cloudinary".
 - State management with Redux.
 - Run client and server with using "concurrently" module.
+- No need to change environment variables when we run this program because I have set appropriate cors option in server side.

 <br>